qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

    Proxy-settings in |qg|

-* \checkbox{Use proxy for web access} and define host, port, user, and password.
+* |checkbox| :guilabel:`Use proxy for web access` and define host, port, user, and password.
 * Set the \dropmenuopt{Proxy type} according to your needs

-  * \dropmenuopt{Default Proxy}: Proxy is determined based on the application proxy set using
+  * :menuselection:`Default Proxy`: Proxy is determined based on the application proxy set using
-  * \dropmenuopt{Socks5Proxy}: Generic proxy for any kind of connection.
+  * :menuselection:`Socks5Proxy`: Generic proxy for any kind of connection.
 Supports TCP, UDP, binding to a port (incoming connections) and authentication.
-  * \dropmenuopt{HttpProxy}: Implemented using the "CONNECT" command, supports only outgoing TCP connections; supports authentication.
+  * :menuselection:`HttpProxy`: Implemented using the "CONNECT" command, supports only outgoing TCP connections; supports authentication.
-  * \dropmenuopt{HttpCachingProxy}: Implemented using normal HTTP commands, it is useful only in the context of HTTP requests
+  * :menuselection:`HttpCachingProxy`: Implemented using normal HTTP commands, it is useful only in the context of HTTP requests
-  * \dropmenuopt{FtpCachingProxy}: Implemented using an FTP proxy, it is useful only in the context of FTP requests
+  * :menuselection:`FtpCachingProxy`: Implemented using an FTP proxy, it is useful only in the context of FTP requests

 * Define Cache settings (path and size)
-* Define WMS search adress, default is \url{http://geopole.org/wms/search?search=\%1\&type=rss}
+* Define WMS search adress, default is ``http://geopole.org/wms/search?search=\%1\&type=rss``
 * Define timeout for network requests in ms - default is 60000

 Excluding some URLs can be added to the textbox below the proxy-settings (see